Ever wish there was an easy way to keep detailed revision notes, pictures, or other relevant, non-CAD data with your model?

 Any Custom properties that the current file has will show up in this list.

-You can browse to most Windows files, and even link them to external documents so they will update the next time they are opened!
+The system lets you browse to most Windows files, and even link them to external documents.
+These will update automatically the next time they are opened!

 So next time you are looking to efficiently document changes or communicate non-SOLIDWORKS data about your design, don’t forget to use the Design Binder and give your SOLIDWORKS file a briefcase.